iozsaygi/c-snake/README.md

 ## Changelog

+- Minimal update on March 27, 2025.
+Correcting the usage of `srand` when replacing the food around grid.

 - First update on March 09, 2025.
 Reworked the color palette to catch a nostalgic feel and added edge wrapping for enhanced gameplay.